-The School hereby adopts this policy for weapons and violence in schools.
+Valley Preparatory Academy hereby adopts this policy for weapons and violence in schools.
 The policy provides the power for administrator/staff to address potentially dangerous situations.
-It sets the tone for all to understand that weapons and violence will not be tolerated and will not be allowed in any of the School's schools.
+It sets the tone for all to understand that weapons and violence will not be tolerated and will not be allowed at Valley Preparatory Academy.
 However, when administrator/staff are implementing the policy they are allowed some flexibility given the age of the student and the circumstances.